 RIGN OF FIRE has a mixed pagan worldview with both Romantic and moral elements.
 When June is married to her previous husbands, there’s romantic tension between her and Johnny when they perform.
 Both of their other marriages just seem to be in the way of their “true love.”
 However, once they do finally get married, the movie portrays a relationship that not only sticks together through thick and thin, but also one that’s rooted in Jesus Christ, even through the tough trials.
 Faith in God and prayer are mentioned several times, and several Gospel songs are sung.
 That said, MOVIEGUIDE® advises caution for RING OF FIRE, due to the stories adult themes, including pill and alcohol abuse.

+RING OF FIRE is a television biopic based on the life of June Carter and her relationship with country music legend Johnny Cash.
+It follows her through her younger years into her two failed marriages and finally her relationship and marriage with Johnny Cash.
+It shows her struggle to deal with Johnny’s addictions and her fight to bring him out of it.
 RING OF FIRE is highly entertaining.
 It shows a different side of June Carter and Johnny Cash’s story.
 June’s delightful spirit and warmth are wonderfully shown by Jewel Kilcher’s performance.
 The sets and costumes give a good atmosphere for the story’s many time periods.
 However, it takes a long time to build tension.
 June Carter is enjoyable to watch, but there’s vary little conflict until Johnny’s addiction is confronted.
 Also, the beginning has some Romantic elements.
 However, once June and Johnny get married, Christian faith and biblical marriage are extolled, despite hardship.
 Faith in God and prayer are mentioned often, and some Gospel songs are sung.
 Caution is advised for some adult themes, including references to divorce and overcoming substance abuse.